cindygraffin-pro/cloud-practitionner/readme.md

 - scale on demand to petabytes
 - Third type of storage we can attach onto an EC2 instance
 - managed NFS (network file system) that can be mounted on hundreds of EC2 instances
-- works with Linux EC2 instances in multi AZ
+- works with Linux EC2 instances in multi AZ (can be mounted on instances accross multiple AZ)
-- highly available, scalable, expensive, pay per use, no cpacity planning
+- highly available, scalable, expensive, pay per use, no capacity planning
 - all instances can mount the same EFS drive, using an EFS Mount Target and they will all see the same files

 *EFS Infrequent Access (EFS-IA):*